 In a class of 30, some students want to get ahead, while others are still struggling to keep up – naturally, many lose focus.
 I’ve been there too.
 As a student myself, I understand the challenges young learners face when revising, and I want to use this relatability to support them, keep them motivated and help them reach their full potential.

-Why I tutor
+Why i tutor

 Many students fall into passive study habits just to feel productive, but they’re not actually engaging with the content.
 That’s why, in my lessons, I emphasise active learning - techniques that help you to actually make sense of information and retain it for much longer (as shown in the chart).